twolfson/if-i-were-to-build-a-startup-web-app/README.md

     - and there's not a whole lot extra security compromise to be concerned about
     - but the more "defense in depth" version is definitely environment variables
     - SOPS is excessive (and tricky with a small team) since versioning doesn't matter when always shipping `latest`
+- accessibility (a11y) of normal templates vs React
+    - React has super powerful a11y tooling, which other templating systems lack
+    - I don't think it's a reason to prioritize shifting your whole world view around it
+    - but it's a major detail, esp if you plan on having juniors who aren't used to a11y

 Additionally, there's pieces I wanted go cover around how the product and business continues to grow, and the setup is primed for that: